-NOTE: None of the courtesy lights will operate if the dimmer control is in the "defeat" position (extreme downward position), unless the overhead map/reading lights are turned on manually.
+• The Illuminated Entry system will not operate if the dimmer control is in the "Dome defeat" position (extreme bottom position).

 REMOTE KEYLESS ENTRY (RKE)

 This system allows you to lock or unlock the doors and liftgate, or activate the panic alarm, from distances up to approximately 66 ft (20 m) using a hand-held Key Fob with RKE transmitter.
 The RKE transmitter does not need to be pointed at the vehicle to activate the system.